askesvane/LanguageAnalytics/assignment6_DeepLearning/README.md

 ## The logistic regression model

 ### Methods
-First, the data is being preprocessed.
+First, the data is being pre-processed.
 Lines are chunked together according to the chunk size specified in the commandline.
 The default is 40 lines per chunk.
 In addition, the data is being balanced so all seasons are represented with the same amount of chunks.

 The data is split into a train and a test dataset according to the proportion also specified in the commandline.
 Here, the default is a test size of 0.25.
 The text is vectorized using TfidfVectorizer() only keeping the top 500 features and subsequently fed into a simple logistic regression model (using the LogisticRegression() function).